saboe76/arch-linux/EFIBOOT.md

 # Boot from EFI by systemd-boot or direct

-Since systemd brings a small but tiny efi boot loader wecan use it or take advantage of recent kernels that can be directly excutel from the EFI firmware.
+Systemd brings a small efi boot loader with support for menu entries.
+Recent kernels can be directly executed by the EFI firmware.

 ## Direct / EFIstub / efibootmgr

 [Arch / EFI boot stub](https://wiki.archlinux.org/title/EFI_boot_stub)

-The program `efibootmgr` can modify your EFI firmware boot entries.
+The program `efibootmgr` can modify the EFI firmware boot entries.
-Thus it is possible to add an entry, to boot you kernel with a command line directly.
+Thus it is possible to add an entry, to boot your kernel with a command line directly.
-The command line must contail to root filesystem and the location of the initrd.

 Create an entry for /dev/sda1 (ESP):
 ```
 efibootmgr --create \
 	--disk /dev/sda \
 	--part 1 \
-		--label "Arch Linux" \
+	--label "Arch" \
 	--loader /vmlinuz-linux \
-		--unicode 'root=UUID=aaaa-cccc rw initrd=\initramfs-linux.img'
+	--unicode 'root=UUID=aaaa-cccc rw initrd=\initramfs-linux.img quiet loglevel=3 mitigations=off'
 ```
-The file referencing is relativ to the ESP root.
+The referencing of files starts relativ to the ESP root.

 By efibootmgr you can